The sub-pages of this section are not translated into English: all links lead to pages in Italian.

 – printed matters, within Italy or foreign destinations,

-– open envelopes (manuscripts, visiting cards, invitations, invoices),
+– open envelopes (manuscripts, visiting cards and invitations, invoices),

-– acknowledgements of receipt (listed both according to tariff or to forms used),
+– acknowledgements of receipt (listed both according to postage rate or used forms),

-– Justice Administration Documents, a special registered document travelling with an acknowledgement of receipt which is registered as well,
+– Justice Administration Documents, a special registered document travelling with an acknowledgement of receipt which must be registered as well,

 – some special rates for publishing houses: book orders and summary of invoices for journals,